Knight sets women’s world hockey scoring record in US win

 Lee Stecklein made it 3-0 late in the second period with a shot from the blue line, and the U.S. broke it open in the third with three goals in five minutes.
 Kelly Pannek ended a power-play drought for a 4-0 lead, Abbey Murphy scored her first goal to force a goalie change, and Jesse Compher capped the scoring.

 The U.S. (3-0) has started the tournament with three straight shutouts for the third time (2001, 2009).
-The U.S. looks to extend a 29-game winning streak on Thursday in a Group A showdown against Canada, which played later Tuesday against Switzerland ahead of Hungary-Japan.
+The U.S. looks to extend a 29-game winning streak on Thursday in a showdown against Canada.

 Russia (1-2), which was outshot 55-11 in its sixth straight loss to the U.S., faces Finland on Wednesday.